17 Differences Cottagecore vs Shabby Chic

 cottagecore vs shabby chic

-We have a list of some of the best fabric shops on etsy.
-These shops carry cottagecore fabrics and shabby chi.
+Here’s a list of some of the best fabric shops on etsy.
+These shops carry cottagecore fabrics and shabby chic.

 Natural Stone: Natural stone, such as exposed brick or stone fireplaces, is occasionally used to enhance the rustic charm of cottagecore interiors.
 Stone elements can provide visual interest and contribute to the overall organic and earthy feel.